treyhunner/pyohio2024/outline-idea.md

 TODO Our brain forms mental models implicitly, but it's often helpful to make our mental models more explicit

-TODO for example... depending on how you use Python and what programming languages you've used before Python, you might not realize that you have a mental model of how variables and data structures work in Python.
+For example... depending on how you use Python and what programming languages you've used before Python, you might not realize that you have a mental model of how variables and data structures work in Python.
-That mental model might not match up with Python's own model of itself.
+That mental model might not closely align with Python's own model of itself.
-Or even if your mental model is pretty much right, your mental model may still be a bit fuzzy in some areas.
+Or even if your mental model is pretty much right, it may still be a bit fuzzy in some areas.
 Making it explicit can help shine a light on those areas, so you can flesh them out more thoroughly.

+Let's use Python's variables and objects as an example mental model.

+TODO put mental model about variables and objects after this?

 ---